-On Tuesday, September 18th, HCBF hosted a webinar to provide interested applicants with more information about how they can apply to the AQMF program.
+In September 2018, HCBF hosted a webinar to provide interested applicants with more information about how they can apply to the AQMF program.
 The presentation slides and supplemental notes are provided below.

 The AQMF team answers the questions from applicants on a regular basis.
 Click HERE to view the latest update on questions from potential AQMF applicants.

 The AQMF was established through a Memorandum of Agreement (MOA) between the Port of Los Angeles (POLA) and the Harbor Community Benefit Foundation (HCBF).
 In 2004, POLA set aside funding for air quality mitigation through a settlement associated with the approval of the China Shipping Container Terminal Project (China Shipping).
 Approximately $5 million of the China Shipping funds are available for projects to reduce Port-Related air emissions in nearby neighborhoods, especially the communities of San Pedro and Wilmington.

 Click HERE to view questions from other potential AQMF applicants

 What is the Air Quality Mitigation Fund program?